Installation

 Install with custom Recovery

 Prerequisite: Your device must have a custom Recovery, such as TWRP.
-If there is no custom recovery available for your device, use another method.
+If there is no custom Recovery available for your device, use another method.

 Steps: